omarfdez92/omarfdez92/README.md

 - 👋 Hi, I’m @omarfdez92
-- 👀 I’m interested in Java, Kotlin and React
+- 👀 I’m interested in FARM, Java, Kotlin and Swift
-- 🌱 I’m currently learning AWS and Kotlin
+- 🌱 I’m currently learning AWS and Swift
-- 💞️ I’m looking to collaborate on Java and Kotlin projects
+- 💞️ I’m looking to collaborate on FARM, Java, Kotlin and Swift projects
 - 📫 How to reach me twitter@ciscoparra7

 <!---